cleitonsouza01/trade/docs/api/trade.operation_container.md

 3. Group all daytrades with one asset into a single Daytrade, so in the end you only have one daytrade per asset;
 4. put all common operations in self.common_operations, a dict indexed by the operation's asset name;
 5. put all daytrades in self.daytrades, a dict indexed by the daytrade's asset name;
-6. Prorate all comissions of the container for the common operations and the purchase and sale operation of every daytrade;
+6. Prorate all commissions of the container for the common operations and the purchase and sale operation of every daytrade;
-7. Find the fees to be applied to every common operation and to every purchase and sale operation of every daytrade.
+7. Find the rates to be applied to every common operation and to every purchase and sale operation of every daytrade.

 After this method:
 1. the raw operations list of the container remains untouched;
-2. the container common_operations list is filled with all common operations of the container, with all information about comissions and taxes to be applied to each operation;
+2. the container common_operations list is filled with all common operations of the container, with all information about commissions and rates to be applied to each operation;
-3. the container daytrades list is filled with all daytrades of the container, with all information about comissions and fees to be applied to every purchase and sale operation of every daytrade.
+3. the container daytrades list is filled with all daytrades of the container, with all information about commissions and rates to be applied to every purchase and sale operation of every daytrade.

-#### prorate_fixed_comissions(self):
+#### prorate_comissions(self):
-Prorates the container's comissions by its operations.
+Prorates the container's commissions by its operations.

-This method sum the discounts in the comissions dict of the container.
+This method sum the discounts in the commissions dict of the container.
 The total discount value is then prorated by the daytrades and common operations based on their volume.

 #### prorate_comissions_by_operation(self, operation):
-Prorates the comissions of the container for one operation.
+Prorates the commissions of the container for one operation.

 The ratio is based on the container volume and the volume of the operation.